cabforum/cabforum.org/content/posts/2022/2022-01-05-2022-01-05-minutes-of-the-s-mime-certificate-working-group.md

 The information relating to roles and validation of authority – which is intermingled with the Org vetting in the EVG – will most likely be pulled into a separate subsection per RFC 3647.

-Stephen noted that he would start pushing some of the draft text up to the github repository at which should make it easier for members to review in context.
+Stephen noted that he would start pushing some of the draft text up to the [github repository](https://github.com/cabforum/smime/blob/preSBR/SBR.md) which should make it easier for members to review in context.

 ### 6. Any Other Business